 Generally, it is difficult for everyone, but it seems to be slightly harder for Americans.
 On average Oxford has about a 16% admission rate, but for Americans, it is just under 9%.
 Roughly half the average.

-What is the acceptance rate for physics undergrad in Oxford university?
+What is the acceptance rate for physics undergrad at Oxford University?

 Physics at Oxford is challenging and mathematical with a strong emphasis on fundamental concepts such as optics and relativity.